wzrdk3lly/wzrdk3lly.github.io/foxiproxi-snap.md

 If you want to learn more about building snaps I suggest [you read the docs](https://docs.metamask.io/snaps/)

-Building this snap is pretty straigtforward.
-The objective is to consume JSON-RPC request that are initially sent to the wallet and then modify these request in any way you see fit.
+Building this snap is pretty straightforward.
+The objective is to consume JSON-RPC requests that are initially sent to the wallet and then modify these requests in any way you see fit.
 Most wallets normalize and abstract away JSON-RPC request data, so our goal was to capture this raw payload.
 You can do this with the [transaction insights](https://docs.metamask.io/snaps/features/transaction-insights/) snap feature.

-## Tool in action
+## Tool in Action

-In the transaction below, I have proxied the request to a malicious eth address.
+In the transaction below, I have proxied the request to a malicious ETH address.
 With FoxiProxi I can now easily copy, modify, and re-send the modified transaction.

 <img src="image-3.png" width="400" height="400">

 ## Lessons Learned

 - Building an integration with limited documentation
-- Working on a team for a production ready tool
+- Working on a team for a production-ready tool
-- How crypto wallets modify and process RPC request
+- How crypto wallets modify and process RPC requests
 - Bookmarklets